By Jonathan Berg

 foods spotted a major opportunity in the food

-industry the took on to become a national
+industry that they took on to become a

 These are just a few examples of people